-What is good productivity?
+What is productivity?

-What are the things that keep you away from being productive at work?
-If you want to become more productive, there are a few things you should stop doing if you want to improve your productivity:
+There are a number of things that stop you being productive at work.
+Here are a few things you should stop doing if you want to be more productive at work.

-- Not giving yourself enough time
+- Not giving themselves enough time

-- Saying yes to everything
+- Stop saying yes to everything

-- Doing things you’re not good at
+- Doing things they’re not good at

 - Not taking time off

-- Working longer and longer hours
+- Stop working longer hours

-2. Plan your days
+2. Plan your days to increase productivity

-One of the best productivity strategies you can use if you want to be more productive at work is to plan your days effectively, When you are intentional about where to invest your time, the natural byproduct is that you’ll be more productive.
+One of the best productivity strategies you can use to be more productive at work is to plan your days effectively, When you are clear about the results you want to achieve each day you can invest your time on your most productive activities.